Bitcoin-ABC/bitcoin-abc/doc/descriptors.md

 multisig policy, where any *k* out of the *n* provided public keys must sign.

+Key order is significant.
+A `multi()` expression describes a multisig script with keys in the specified order, and in a search for TXOs, it will not match outputs with multisig scriptPubKeys that have the same keys in a different order.
+Also, to prevent a combinatorial explosion of the search space, if more than one of the `multi()` key arguments is a BIP32 wildcard path ending in `/*` or `*'`, the `multi()` expression only matches multisig scripts with the `i`th child key from each wildcard path in lockstep, rather than scripts with any combination of child keys from each wildcard path.

 ### BIP32 derived keys and chains

 Most modern wallet software and hardware uses keys that are derived using